sgod1/cplab/start-here-lab-map.md

+### Introduction

+The goal of this module is to learn about Cloud Pak for Business Automation in the context of Open Shift.

+This module is delivered as a follow up to Open Shift training.

+Cloud Pak for Business Automation was selected because of the interests of the audience.

+Workflow Service Authoring pattern has small footprint and on-cluster dependencies.<br/>
+Postgres Database is part of the Cloud Pak, and Open LDAP is an additional deployment.

+We do not discuss Business Automation functionality.

+Focus is on the Cloud Pak in the context of Open Shift.

+Lab steps are simple and support explanation of topics in Cloud Pak architecture.<br/>
+Prerequisites and documented steps are placed in *steps* files.

+### Cloud Pak on Open Shift Lab overview.

+We start with high-level Cloud Pak architecture and how it integrates with Open Shift.<br/>

+We study *ICP4ACluster*, custom resource for CP4BA multi-pattern operator.
+We create *Workflow Process Service Authoring* CR.
+We focus on ways to manage complexity, query CR, and manage differences between environments with kustomize.<br/>

+We install CP4BA operator and discuss operator dependencies.<br/>

+We apply production kustomizations to ICP4A CR and start cloud pak install.
+This may take some time to complete.<br/>

+We study *Foundational Services* Operators and runtime on-demand operator dependency resolution.<br/>

+We review *Foundational Sevices* impact on multi-tenancy cloud pak deployments.<br/>

+After CP4BA install is complete, we log into the Cloud Pak console for a brief review of *Workflow Process Service Authoring* environment.
+We review running pods and storage claims.

+We review workload isolation patterns and best practice for cloud pak deployment.<br/>

 ### Lab Map.

 There are 4 modules in this lab: *CP4BA multi-pattern CR*, *CP4BA mutl-pattern operator*, *Foundational Services Operators and Services*, and *Workflow Process Authoring Capability*.<br/>